dkhan42/MBDF/README.md

 rep = MBDF.generate_DF(mbdf, charges)
 ```
 Where `mbdf` is the array containing the MBDF representation for all molecules in the dataset and `charges` is an array containing lists (or arrays) of nuclear charges for all molecules in the dataset.

-The local MBDF representation performs best with the local laplacian kernel (local gaussian isn't much worse).
-The global DF representation performs best with the global gaussian kernel (global laplacian is quite a bit worse).